 First, there is the issue of output.
 The quantity of vegetable oil available in an acre of crops can range greatly, from 18 gallons for corn to 635 gallons per acre for oil palm.
 Moreover, not every climate zone is proper for a high-yield crop that could produce biodiesel economically.

-Second, the oil produced by these plants is not equal.
+Second, the oil produced by these plants is not identical.
 This difference affects the viability of the oil as fuel.
 An important consideration is the gel point; a fuel that becomes solid above the freezing point of water is not very useful in a cold location.
 As a result, looking for unsaturated oil as a biofuel source is reasonable.
 But there is another problem that appears with this selection.
 Numerous unsaturated oils have undesirable burn properties.
 When they are used as fuel, they leave gummy residue in the engine.

 Some scientists argue that producing enough biodiesel or ethanol to replace one gallon of petroleum fuel needs energy equal to several gallons value of petroleum fuel.
 So, extensive production of biofuel is a negative-sum game.